dvajs/dva/docs/guide/develop-complex-spa.md

 },
 ```

-In an effect, multiple puts can be used to call the reducer to update the state.
+In an effect, multiple `put`s can be used to call the reducer to update the state.

 There are other processes.
 There may be multiple asynchronous service calls in the effect.
 For example, to call the server for verification, and then submit the data after the success.
-At this time, there will be multiple call operations in an effect. .
+At this time, there will be multiple call operations in an effect.

-## Using the take operation for event monitoring
+## Using the take Operation for Event Monitoring

-Compared to the situation mentioned in the previous section, we may also encounter other scenarios, such as:
+Besides the situation mentioned in the previous section, we may also encounter other scenarios, such as:

 `A process change that needs to spread to several other models.`